. |

 "Unfettered voices" is a project to extensively document the specific forms of expression and communication peculiar to women in rural areas of Maharashtra.
 While doing extensive documentation, social animators felt the need to come back to a few individuals who seem to be different within their society.
 These persons seem to be eager to pass on their personal experience, something that is not very easy within their existing social structure.
 So far the process of collection of these songs has been through recording groups of women grinding and the transcription of their words.
 Among these are women who hold a larger repertory of grindmill songs and these sessions do not do them justice.

+The project "Autobiographies" is a partial response to this need.
+It takes advantage of the accuracy and reflexivity of audiovisual media; at the same time, paradoxically, it is an outsider's view of an intimate expression of this society.
 The project attempts to be a representation of an individual's motivations, vision of life and patterns of communication.
-It also portrays the various social forces and events in the individual daily existence that appear as messages in their songs.
+It also portrays the various social forces and events in the individual daily existence that appear as messages in their songs. |

 This could go deeper and provide new information about the emergence of female identity and individuality in a rural society.

-The methodology for dealing with this theme is video and sound recordings in which various patterns of communication may be observed.
+MethodologyThe methodology for dealing with this theme is video and sound recordings in which various patterns of communication may be observed. |

 Some audio and visual materials had already been collected in different contexts and lent themselves to editing for this purpose.
 The challenge lied in making the film more transparent, autobiographical -- where the situation is naturally catalysed and not prompted or engineered.
 This involved close interaction with the social animators and the characters involved.